mikemusni/govTech-Exam/README.md

 ### Follow the 5 simple steps
 It is <u>important</u> to follow the sequence of each steps to setup all the environment properly.
 <br>
-## Step 1: Download or clone the repository
+## Step 1: Download or Clone the Repository
 ```
 git clone git@github.com:mikemusni/govTech-Exam.git
 ```